 DuckDuckGo is a search engine that focuses on users’ privacy.
 It doesn’t track or profile its users, so everyone sees the same thing instead of showing you personalized search results.

-A VPN goes well with Tor and DuckDuckGo (or even comes with its own search tool).
+A VPN goes well with Tor and DuckDuckGo (or even comes with its own search tool – like Surfshark’s private Search tool).
 If you decide to use either of those, make sure to also route your internet traffic through VPN servers for an even higher degree of privacy and security.

 Remember the privacy settings on your devices